-We now turn to the model's predictions connecting firm-level productivity with the specific types of inputs offshored and their sourcing locations.16 Consider a firm with productivity γ located in country n sourcing input z from country n'.
+wider range of relative factor abundance.16 We now elaborate on this result in order to justify the econometric specifications we use below, which connect firm-level productivity with the specific types of inputs offshored and their sourcing locations.17 Consider a firm with productivity γ located in country n sourcing input z from country n'.
 The logarithm of the import value of a given input z is where $\Delta \equiv -\sigma \log \left(\frac{\sigma}{\sigma-1}\right) + \log(D)$.
 D collects the terms that affect demand (world expenditure on goods produced by the industry, the corresponding consumer price index) but are given from the individual firm's perspective.
-The import value increases in productivity γ ,17 and decreases in offshoring cost $\tau{n'n}$, the unskilled wage $w{ln'}$, which is larger for more skill-abundant countries, and in the interaction of skill intensity z and the skill premium $w{hn'}/w{ln'}$.
+The import value increases in productivity γ ,18 and decreases in offshoring cost $\tau{n'n}$, the unskilled wage $w{ln'}$, which is larger for more skill-abundant countries, and in the interaction of skill intensity z and the skill premium $w{hn'}/w{ln'}$.
 This term implies that more skill-abundant countries have a lower cost for and hence a comparative advantage in producing more skill-intensive inputs (intensive margin).